swiftlang/swift-evolution/proposals/0184-improved-pointers.md

  - it only makes sense for immutable pointer types to support deallocation and type rebinding.
 Note that Swift’s memory model does not require memory to be mutable for deallocation.

  - raw (untyped) pointers should not support any operations which involve deinitialization on `self`.
-This rules out deinitialization itself, as well as any releasing operations (assignment, move-assignment)
+This rules out deinitialization itself, as well as any releasing operations (assignment, move-assignment).

  - typed pointers don’t need an `as:` parameter (except for type rebinding) — they already have a type.
-It also doesn’t make sense for them to support byte-wise copying
+It also doesn’t make sense for them to support byte-wise copying.

- - pointers for which it is syntactically easy to offset in strides (for example, by pointer arithmetic with `+`), don’t need to take an `at:` argument
+ - pointers for which it is syntactically easy to offset in strides (for example, by pointer arithmetic with `+`), don’t need to take an `at:` argument.

-> note: some of these conceptual argument labels have different names in the real API. `as:` is written as `to:` in the type-rebinding methods because it sounds better. `count:` is sometimes written as `capacity:` or `bytes:` to express the assumptions about the initialization state of the memory in question.
+> note: some of these conceptual argument labels have different names in the real API. `as:` is written as `to:` in the type-rebinding methods because it sounds better. `count:` is sometimes written as `capacity:` or `bytes:` to express the assumptions about the stride and initialization state of the memory in question.

 > * `bytes` refers to, well, a byte quantity that is *not assumed* to be initialized.
 > * `capacity` refers to a strided quantity that is *not assumed* to be initialized.